Eliane Aberdam was born in Nancy, France. She studied piano and theory at the Conservatoire National de Region in Grenoble, 1972-1981.

 She completed her undergraduate studies in composition at the Rubin Academy of Music and Dance in Jerusalem, where she studied with Mark Kopytman (1987).

 In 1989, she entered the graduate program at the University of Pennsylvania where she studied with George Crumb, and obtained her Master degree in 1992.

 She completed her Ph.D. in Composition at U.C.
 Berkeley.

 In 1998-1999, she taught composition, theory and Music technology at the University of Northern IOWA.

-She is now teaching composition and theory at the University of Rhode Island.
+She has been teaching composition and theory at the University of Rhode Island since 2001.

 Created by Daniel Aberdam.
-Thanks to Catherine Heyman for her help when constructing this site
+Thanks to Catherine Heyman for her help when building this site